 Any option or combination of these legal options may be pursued by you.
 Again, it is important to know that whatever you decide, you don't have to do it alone.

 Take special care if you are planning on leaving or ending a relationship.
 Violence often gets worse when a person shows signs of trying to leave, as the abuser may feel that they are losing control.

 If you can get to a phone, call the police.
 If you can't get to a phone, try to arrange a signal with a neighbor that the police need to be called.
 Ask that your partner be arrested.
 If it is too frightening to attempt this in front of your partner, you can ask to speak with an officer privately.

 Do not try to protect the abuser.
 Tell them what has happened.
 The process can be long and hard, and it can be made much more doable with the support of loved ones.

 It is unfair to have to leave your home because of something that someone else has done.
 At the same time, it is often the best way to stay safe.
 The Safe House can help with relocating.

-Here is a form from the National Coalition Against Domestic Violence that will help to generate a safety plan.
+Click on the following link National Coalition Against Domestic Violence which will help to generate a safety plan.

 If you are in immediate danger, dial 911.

 Trust your instincts: